Contraception in Women with Thromboembolism and Thrombophilia

 Warfarin is a known teratogen, so reproductive aged woman taking it should use an effective method of contraception.
 No change in a patient's anticoagulation is necessary when injecting DMPA or placing subdermal contraceptive implants or intrauterine device as patients are not at increased risk of bleeding complications during these procedures.
 Progestin only methods have the additional advantage of improving bleeding profiles for patients on anticoagulation with menorrhagia.

 CHCs are contraindicated (Category 4) for women with heritable thombophilias including factor V Leiden mutation, prothrombin G2010 A mutation, protein C or protein S deficiency, and acquired thrombophilias, including antiphospholipid syndrome and antithrombin deficiency.
 Due to rarity of VTE events, routine screening for thrombophilias prior to CHC initiation is not recommended.
-Progestin-only contraceptives do not show significant changes in clotting factors.
+The assessment of progestin-only contraceptives do not show significant changes in clotting factors.
 Benefits of progestin-only contraception are thought to outweigh risks in women with thrombogenic mutations (Category 2).
-The copper intrauterine device can be used without restriction in patients with thrombophilias (Category 1).
+The copper intrauterine device can be used without restriction in patients with thrombophilias.
+(Category 1).
+Methyltetrahydrofolate reductase polymorphisms or measurement of fasting homocysteine levels is not recommended.

 ********** Notice Regarding Use ************